swirlai/swirl-search/docs/Installation-Enterprise.md

 * 8+ VCPU, 16+ GB of memory
 * At least 500 GB of free disk space
 * Python 3.11 or newer
-* PostgreSQL 14 or later
-* SSL certificates installed and configured for Python
-* Network connectivity tested (see below) between SWIRL and systems to be queried

 ## MacOS